LBreda/NodeAtacAPI/README.md

 Italian version on the linked API function page.

 ###getNextDeparture
-`atac.getRoute` is a wrapper for [paline.ProssimaPartenza](https://bitbucket.org/agenziamobilita/muoversi-a-roma/wiki/paline.ProssimaPartenza).
+`atac.getNextDeparture` is a wrapper for [paline.ProssimaPartenza](https://bitbucket.org/agenziamobilita/muoversi-a-roma/wiki/paline.ProssimaPartenza).

 It will return the next departure from the first stop for a given route.